1 (New York City Subway service): Other changes

 On March 16, 2009, the new South Ferry station opened, replacing the original loop station.
 However, 1 service was altered after Hurricane Sandy disrupted service around the transit system in 2012.
 The hurricane flooded the new station and caused major damage, requiring it to be closed for repairs.
 1 service was suspended entirely on the evening of October 28, but was restored on the morning of October 31; the 1 was initially cut back from South Ferry to 34th Street–Penn Station; service was restored to 14th Street on November 3, to Chambers Street on November 5, and then to Rector Street on November 12.
 Rector Street served as a temporary terminal for the 1 until April 5, 2013, when the old South Ferry loop station reopened on that day in the early morning.
 The old loop station then served as a temporary terminal until the replacement South Ferry station reopened on June 27, 2017.
 In August 2023, weekend frequencies on the 1 were increased from eight minutes to six minutes.
-Effective December 15, 2024, two evening PM trains started terminating at 215th Street.
+Effective on December 15, 2024, two evening p.m. trains started terminating at 215th Street.